coreboot/coreboot/Documentation/releases/coreboot-4.20-relnotes.md

 Plans to move platform support to a branch
 ------------------------------------------

+### Mainboard Scaleway Tagada

+According to the author of the mainboard scaleway/tagada, the mainboard is not used anymore.
+Since the mainboard is not publicly available for purchase and not used anywhere else, the usual deprecation process of 6 months is not needed.

+Thus, to reduce the maintenance overhead for the community, support for the following components will be removed from the master branch and will be maintained on the release 4.19 branch.

+  * Mainboard Scaleway Tagada

 ### Intel Quark SoC & Galileo mainboard

 The SoC Intel Quark is unmaintained and different efforts to revive it